RU-CS440-SUMMER2018/assignment1/README.md

 ### Running a Maze

-Modify the heuristic values in `$PRACSYS_PATH/python/config.py` to meet your needs
+Modify the heuristic function and weight in `$PRACSYS_PATH/python/config.py` to meet your needs

 Now watch our program navigate any maze by running the following command